winkerVSbecks/also-solving-sol/README.md

+# Also Solving Sol

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run sketch sketches/<sketch-name>.js`

+Uses [canvas-sketch](https://github.com/mattdesl/canvas-sketch) to start a development server that handles browser reload on file save, high-quality PNG exporting, and other features.
+For more info, see [Installing and Using canvas-sketch](https://github.com/mattdesl/canvas-sketch/blob/master/docs/installation.md)

 ### `npm start`